deedeecx330/bpm-analyzer/README.md

 pip3 install essentia librosa FreeSimpleGUI python-magic
 ```

-* Essentia will not build with Python > 3.11, as the built-in Imp library was deprecated
+* As of the time of writing, Essentia will not build with Python > 3.11, as the built-in Imp library was deprecated